ssether-usinternet/riptables/README.md

 $ riptables
 ```

-The following options are supported and can be used interchagably:
+The following options are supported and can be used interchangeably:

 * `-4` - return the IPv4 configuration (default)
 * `-6` - return the IPv6 configuration (defaults to v4)